 Event weekend info for 2015

 This document contains critical event info teams need to be familiar with.
 It is essential that you give this document a good read over.

 All four team members plus two support crew must register together at The Great Lake Centre in Taupo.
-Registration is open from 3pm, Friday April 4, 2014.
+Registration is open from 3pm to 9:30pm, Friday March 27, 2015.

 For your own safety it is essential all team members and at least one of your support crew attend an event briefing.
 These will be held at various times over the evening.
 If your team is planning on attending the final briefing you must register BEFORE attending the briefing.